Bixilon/Minosoft/doc/Updater.md

 Once it is downloaded, minosoft asks the user to restart.
 It will then quit and starts the new jar.

 The client will refuse to update, if the release date of the next version is lower than the version currently running (i.e. no downgrades)

-## Signature

-The first line of the file is the base64 encoded signature of the whole json object.

 ## Future